by email Request project updates

 - Serving/cook stations will be remodeled to allow better viewing of meal preparation and display.
 Focus is on Healthy Choices and selection variety.

 - The renovations will include a newly designed accessible main entrance.

 - The renovations will include a new dishwashing system to better handle the volume of dishware and sanitary discharge.

-Construction is expected to begin in May 2021 and end in August 2022.
-Queen’s will communicate directly with neighbours when more details around the construction process are available.
+Construction is expected to begin in May 2021 and end in December 2023.
+Queen’s will communicate directly with neighbours when more details about the construction process are available.
 Please sign up here for project updates.

 As planning for the project moves ahead, and more details become available in the coming weeks and months, Queen’s will communicate with area neighbours about project plans and details related to construction.
 Please sign up here for project updates.
 If you have questions, please contact us at firstname.lastname@example.org.